quangv49/STAT406Proj/README.md

 For each area, write 1-2 sentences and including any rules to which your team collectively agrees (e.g. "We agree to make 1 commit per week." or "We agree to meet in the library every other Friday.")

 **Participation**
 I agree to be fully responsible for my project and make 1 commit per week.
-The commit should include substantial progress for the project.
+Each commit should include substantial progress for the project.

 **Communication**
 I agree to detail my thought process in my commit messages and comment my code clearly.

 **Meetings**
-I agree to ask Dr. Macdonald and the TAs if I have questions.
+I agree to ask Dr. McDonald and the TAs if I have questions.

 **Conduct**
-I agree to be respectful and open to learn from Dr. Macdonald, the TAs and my classmates.
+I agree to be respectful and open to learn from Dr. McDonald, the TAs and my classmates.

 ***
 Do not make any changes from here on.
 Only the TAs will edit the following.